mozilla/gcp-ingestion/docs/architecture/overview.md

     - Expected initial topics are Structured Ingestion, Telemetry, and Pioneer
 - Must accept configuration defining HTTP headers to capture

-### Landfill Sink
+### Raw Sink

-- Must copy messages from PubSub topics to Cloud Storage
+- Must copy messages from PubSub topics to BigQuery
     - This copy may be for backfill, recovery, or testing
 - Must not ack messages read from PubSub until they are delivered
-- Must accept configuration mapping PubSub topics to Cloud Storage locations
+- Must accept configuration mapping PubSub topics to BigQuery tables
 - Should retry transient Cloud Storage errors indefinitely
     - Should use exponential back-off to determine retry timing